1. Create a list of goals (present and future).

 There is a difference between something you’re good at, or passionate about, and something that makes you marketable.
 Being marketable is taking the skills and joy you have for something and focusing on how you can sell yourself, your products, your ideas, your services as an entity in your particular career field.

 What is something that sets you apart?
 Something that defines your ‘brand’?
 If you were to sum your vision up into a sentence, what would that sentence be?
 And what does that sentence say about you?
-When you think about how you can market yourself, your skills, your expertise, etc. you change from simply putting work out into the world to building a career.
+When you think about how you can market yourself, your skills, your expertise, etc. you change from simply putting work out into the world to building your career.

 Jump on LinkedIn and connect with people in your career field.
 Find connections from previous jobs and see if you can request a review, engage with their content, leave them a note on their profile, etc. Go back through contacts and reach out to people you knew from school; reach out to strangers on social media and comment on the content that resonates with you the most.
 Offer to collaborate or to a share-for-share media post with other creatives/persons in your field.
 Tweet, direct message, care.